 Often only a subset of dynamic instructions immediately following a branch truly depend on the branch outcome, however.
 These instructions are control dependent on the branch.
-Other instructions deeper in the window may be control independent of the mispredicted branch: they will be fetched regardless of the branch outcome, and do not necessarily have to be squashed and re-executed (Lam & Wilson, 1992; Sohi et al. 1995).
+Other instructions deeper in the window may be control independent of the mispredicted branch: they will be fetched regardless of the branch outcome, and do not necessarily have to be squashed and re-executed [1,2].